albarema/course-template/README.md

 pip install mkdocs-video
 pip install mkdocs-bibtex
 pip install neoteroi-mkdocs
+pip install mkdocs-minify-plugin
 ```

 ## Usage

-I would recommend that all the webpage source materials should be saved in an independent branch of the repo (maybe call it webapage).
+I would recommend that all the webpage source materials should be saved in an independent branch of the repo (in this template it is called "webpage").
 The template should look like this:

 ```
 course-template/